guenchi/loko/Documentation/interrupts.md

 For this reason, Loko does not run driver code in ISRs.
 The ISRs are instead minimal pieces of code that cooperate with the process scheduler to make the driver's process runnable.
-The IRQ is sent as a message to the process and it handles it at its leisure.
+An IRQ is sent as a message to the process and it handles it at its leisure.

 This approach is somewhat experimental, and may have some problems